Becoming Human in Light of the Gospel of John

-Free and open to the public.
-Registration encouraged but not required.
-Cosponsored by the Theology and Ethics Workshop, the Orthodox Christian Fellowship, and St. Makarios the Great Orthodox Mission
+This event was Cosponsored by the Theology and Ethics Workshop, the Orthodox Christian Fellowship, and St. Makarios the Great Orthodox Mission.
+Fr.
+Behr also led a master class for students and faculty on January 17 on Maximus the Confessor.

 About Fr.
-Behr's recent book John the Theologian and his Paschal Gospel: A Prologue to Theology (Oxford University Press, 2019)
+Behr's book John the Theologian and his Paschal Gospel: A Prologue to Theology (Oxford University Press, 2019)

 This study brings three different kinds of readers of the Gospel of John together with the theological goal of understanding what is meant by Incarnation and how it relates to Pascha, the Passion of Christ, how this is conceived of as revelation, and how we speak of it.
 The first group of readers are the Christian writers from the early centuries, some of whom (such as Irenaeus of Lyons) stood in direct continuity, through Polycarp of Smyrna, with John himself.
 In exploring these writers, John Behr offers a glimpse of the figure of John and the celebration of Pascha, which held to have started with him.